 Below is a guide to NFT marketplaces to help you navigate your way around them.

 In case you’re not familiar with NFTs themselves, these are tokens that represent ownership of unique items.
 They allow tokenization of things such as art, collectibles, and even real estate.
 The unique properties of NFTs mean they can’t be interchanged.
 An NFT can only have one official owner.

 What Are NFT Marketplaces?

-NFT marketplaces are platforms on which you can store, display, trade and, in some cases, mint NFTs.
+NFT marketplaces are platforms on which you can store, display, trade, and, in some cases, mint NFTs.
 These are specialized marketplaces.
 Unlike regular cryptocurrencies, it’s not possible to buy NFTs on centralized or decentralized crypto exchanges.
-NFT marketplaces are the places for listing and trading NFTs.
+NFT marketplaces are places for listing and trading NFTs.

 To use an NFT marketplace, you’ll need the following:

 - Cryptowallet: You must use a cryptowallet that’s compatible with the blockchain network that supports the NFTs you plan to buy.
 For instance, if the NFTs you’re buying or selling are based on the Ethereum network, you need a compatible Ethereum cryptowallet.